A canary, for papers

 Journal alerts are noise

-Raw, unfiltered lists with no context.
-You do all the screening yourself.
+Raw lists with no context.
+You screen every title yourself.

 Scanning breaks first

-When deadlines hit, staying current with the literature is the first habit to fall.
+When deadlines hit, staying current is the first habit to fall.

 Describe your research.
+Pick journals.
 Get a daily briefing.
 That's it.

 01